Oneman: Career

 His love of music developed as a teenager in South London while listening to local pirate stations such as Rinse FM.
 His mother worked at London Records when he was growing up, and he subsequently gained work experience at their offshoot label Public Demand Records and later at Warner Bros.
 Records.
 He points to the DMZ clubnights organised by Digital Mystikz as a key influence in becoming a DJ.

 In 2006, he was asked to join Rinse FM, and has become a "figure synonymous with the Rinse FM station and the brand and subculture surrounding it".
-He celebrated hosting his 400th show on the radio station on 17 May 2016 with a special 4 hour set.
+He celebrated hosting his 400th show on the radio station on 17 May 2016 with a special 4-hour set.

 In 2008, Oneman was the first DJ to appear on the Mary Anne Hobbs BBC Radio 1 show without releasing a record, as part of her Generation Bass series.
-In 2010 Oneman launched a record label, 502 Recordings.
-It has released productions by Teeth, Jay Weed, Fis -T, and Destro.
-FACT TV featured an interview with DJ Oneman and Toddla T in which the artists discuss Notting Hill Carnival 2012.
+In 2010, Oneman launched a record label, 502 Recordings.
+It has released productions by Teeth, Jay Weed, Fis-T, and Destro.
+FACT TV featured an interview with DJ Oneman and Toddla T in which the artists discussed Notting Hill Carnival 2012.